 5 ways you can increase your web push subscription rate

-The single-step opt-in has shown up to 3 times the subscription rate compared to any other opt-in theme.
-It is clear, concise and let’s the visitor subscribe quickly.
+The two-step opt-in method explains to the user the benefit of subscribing to notifications.
+Therefore these result in fewer unsusbcriptions and more qualified leads.
 Paired with a welcome notification, it creates a unified experience where the user understands what they signed up for and how the notifications would look.
 It removes the element of surprise.

 2. Show the opt-in after the visitor has spent some time on the website